 Anyone wishing to swat up on counselling practices could try any of the following books: Counselling for Depression: A Person-centred and Experiential Approach to Practice by Pete Sanders, Counselling: The BACP Counselling Reader by Pat Milner, Doing Counselling Research by John McLeod, Counselling Children: A Practical Introduction by David Geldard and Kathryn Geldard, Learning to Counsel (Jan Sutton and William Stewart), Integrative Counselling Skills in Action, Handbook of Counselling Psychology by Ray Woolfe.

 Also: Shoreham-by-Sea counsellors, Moulescoomb counsellors, Southwick counsellors, Withdean counsellors, Preston counsellors, Lancing counsellors, Falmer counsellors, Peacehaven counsellors, Bevendean counsellors, Rottingdean counsellors, Patcham counsellors, Stanmer counsellors, Saltdean counsellors, Portslade counsellors, Kemp Town counsellors, Hove and more.

 - Brighton Child Counselling

 - Brighton Counsellors

 - Brighton Anxiety Counselling

 - Brighton Mind Counselling

 - Brighton Marriage Counselling

 - Brighton Family Counselling

-Counselling Jobs Brighton: If you are trying to find counselling jobs in Brighton look here: Brighton Counselling Jobs
+Counselling Jobs Brighton: If you are searching for counselling jobs in Brighton head here: Brighton Counselling Jobs